BigNoid/script.skinshortcuts/README.txt

  - ADVANCED NOTICE - Advice for skins usage of overriding actions will change.
 In short, overrides must ensure they offer user choice by, e.g., linking the override to a skin setting.
  - Clarification: The maximum number of additional sub-menu's is 5
  - When directly opening a shortcut group to choose from via management dialog button 401, you can now specify the new "pvr" group
+ - When launching the management dialog, or listing shortcuts to launch the management dialog, you can now specify the script doesn't attempt to set labels for any controls via "&nolabels=True".
+To be fully documented.

 Where To Get Help